pariskol/sqlbrowserfx/README.md

 * Execute raw sql queries.
 * Editor for sql with syntax highlighting, autocomplete features.
 * Adjustable responsive ui.
-* Graphical represantation of database as tree.
+* Graphical representation of database as tree.
 * Exposure of database to the web as REST with one click.
 * Import, export csv files.
 * Support for SQLite.
 * Basic support for MySQL.
-* CrossPlatform.
+* Cross Platform.

 ### Prerequisites